Langley High School (Fairfax County, Virginia): Curriculum

 The LHS academic program follows standard Virginia guidelines, requiring 24 credits for graduation.
 Additionally provided at Langley is the Advanced Placement (AP) program.
 Langley offers one of the most comprehensive AP programs available, featuring more than 20 AP-level classes in every discipline.
-Significant courses include the school's Multivariable Calculus and Linear Algebra classes, as well as the only Russian courses offered in a Fairfax County Public High School outside of Thomas Jefferson High School for Science and Technology.
-Langley also used to contain a unique humanities department for the high school level.
-Students would enroll in paired English and History classes, where the curriculum paralleled one another.
-The humanities department was split for the 2012–2013 school year in favor of optional tied classes.
+The school offers Multivariable Calculus and Linear Algebra classes.
+Along with Thomas Jefferson High School for Science and Technology, it is one of only two high schools in the Fairfax County Public High School system to offer courses in Russian.

-Langley High School is ranked as one of the top high schools in the United States and the state of Virginia.
-In 2021, U.S. News & World Report listed LHS as the second-best high school in Virginia, with Thomas Jefferson High School for Science and Technology ranked as the first.
-Langley was ranked 156th in the United States in 2021.
+In 2021, U.S. News & World Report ranked Langley High School the second-best high school in Virginia, behind Thomas Jefferson High School for Science and Technology and 156th nationally.